 Knowing about your other options may make a big difference – in how long you wait and how much you pay.

 Many plans covered by BCBSIL include our 24/7 Nurseline and virtual visits as an option.
-You can give the details of the problem, and they will tell you the best place to go or can call in a prescription if needed.
+You can give the details of the problem, and a nurse can tell you the best place to go or a virtual visit doctor can even call in a prescription if needed.
 They will know if you need to go to the emergency room, they can call ahead to give the emergency staff instructions on what to do when you arrive.

 Path 1: Call Your Doctor If you have a family doctor or pediatrician, call first.
 Many will try to squeeze you in for a same-day appointment for urgent needs.
 Even if it is after hours, many doctors’ offices have an after-hours number.
 They may help you decide if you need to see someone right away or if they can just call a prescription in for you.

 Path 2: Retail Health or Convenient Care Clinic*So where do you go to have a minor medical problem looked at after hours?
 Walk-in clinics may be your best choice.
 In addition to being at the store around the corner, they also keep store hours.
 Some clinics may even offer 24-hour prescription services.

 Costs are lower than an urgent care center or an ER, so it’s really a great choice when you can’t get in to see your doctor.
 And, wait times are less than at the ER.
 You may be able to get in right away or within the hour.